 If the Real Time Map is for you not showing any data, please check the following items:

-- Make sure you have enabled Geo-location in your Piwik.
+- Make sure you have enabled Geo-location with the City database in your Piwik.
 Geo-location will enable Piwik to try and fetch the following information for each visitor: country, region, city, latitude and longitude.
-After enabling Geo-location (for example using the Geoip php or Geoip PECL options), most of your visitors will be geo located and should be displayed on the map!
+After enabling City Geo-location (for example using the Geoip php or Geoip PECL options), most of your visitors will be geo located and should be displayed on the map!

 - If you are using Apache webserver, create a .htaccess file, in the piwik/ directory, with the following content: